savageyusuff/MobilePose-Pi/README.md

 PyTorch-0.2.0(499MB) - Follow [my guide](https://github.com/ba-san/MobilePose-Pi/blob/master/PyTorch_Installation_Guide.md).
 torchvision-0.2.1(2.7MB)  - Please install it from **source**.
 Repo is [here](https://github.com/pytorch/vision).
 OpenCV-3.4.0(2.5GB) - You can refer to the installation guide matching your pi model from [this page](https://www.pyimagesearch.com/opencv-tutorials-resources-guides/).
+For OpenCV I recommend try [this](https://www.pyimagesearch.com/2017/10/09/optimizing-opencv-on-the-raspberry-pi/) also for better performance.

 Also, don't forget to install libraries.
 ```shell